m0hossam/rocketsql/README.md

 ## Current Issues

 B-Tree:
 - The delete operation does not remove interior B-Tree keys or decrease the depth of the B-Tree.
-This is space wasteful.
-- The delete operation does not delete an entire leaf page when it becomes completely empty.
-It should be truncated and added to a list of free pages to be reused later for future B-Trees.
-- The algorithm that allocates free space for new cells is not well tested, there may exist corner cases that break the algorithm.
-- The algorithm that creates and manages free blocks upon cell deletion is not tested enough.
+This is space wasteful, but it avoids the complexity of load balancing after deletion.
+We provide the `.rebuild_table <t>` meta-command for the user to use if they wish to save some space.
+- The delete operation does not free leaf pages after the become empty.
+Again, the user can fix this using `.rebuild_table` as per needed.
+- More testing is needed.

 SQL:
 - Query planning not implemented, semantics are mostly not checked